-- Pages and documents that contain many paragraphs should be chunked to help learners navigate the text.
+- Pages and documents that contain many paragraphs should be chunked into sections to help learners navigate the text.
 In Canvas, use the “Headings” to create a logical structure.

 - Captions not only benefit students with hearing impairment but also those watching videos in their non-native language.
 Some of the tools available to you such as Panopto and Google slides can generate auto-captions.

 - Transcripts are also a great way to make your videos or audio materials accessible to all students.
+If you are teaching on Zoom and want your audio to be transcribed, you can generate Zoom transcriptions.
 You can upload your transcript as an accessible PDF for students to read.